touchgadget/blekwa/README.md

 ## Hardware

 Any ESP32 board with Bluetooth Low Energy (BLE) should work.
 As of this writing, the only ESP32 chip without BLE is the ESP32 S2.
+The ESP32 C3 has BLE but is too new to be sure how well it works.